wp-plugins/sugarcrmsuitecrm-customer-portal/readme.txt

 == Description ==

-Plugin's settings will display at Sugar CRM Portal tab
+This WordPress plugin can help SugarCRM/SuiteCRM Portal users to manage their customer's complaints and grievances easily by offering them an interface to lodge their complaint, which they can use to find the current status and follow ups of their lodged complaints also.

-This WordPress plugin can help SugarCRM/SuiteCRM Portal users to manage their customers’ complaints and grievances easily by offering them an interface to lodge their complaint, which they can use to find the current status and follow ups of their lodged complaints also.
+Plugin's Short Code: [sugar-crm-portal]

 = Demo =

-You can check (http://wpdemo.biztechconsultancy.com/) here.
+You can check here (http://wpdemo.biztechconsultancy.com).

 == Installation ==